briannzhou/briannzhou/README.md

 ###

-<p align="left">I'm currently an early engineer on Cognition's new public sector business.
-I'm working on the Devin product, leading our models/performance work, and supporting our FDE efforts.
+<p align="left">I'm currently an engineer at Cognition, building our new public sector business.
+I work on the Devin products, lead our compliant models/infra work, and occasionally do post-training.
+I also support our FDE efforts.

 I was previously at SpaceX, where I wrote Starlink's wifi telemetry system and designed Starlink's Enterprise & Government interface.
 I was also part of the original team that launched Starlink for Aviation.
 If you've flown recently (on certain airlines), you've probably used a bit of my code!